ManuelNeumann/MNLpred/cran-comments.md

 ## Resubmission

-This is a new release.
+This is a resubmission for a new release.

 It does not include the tibble() function anymore since it may cause trouble with the new tibble release (see https://github.com/tidyverse/tibble/issues/689).

+CRAN-URLs are now in canonical form in the README.md.

 ## Test environments